Business Too Dependent on You? Reduce Owner Dependency

 Key points

-• Map the decisions and tasks that keep returning to the owner.
+- Map the decisions, tasks and exceptions that keep returning to the owner.

-• Delegate outcomes with boundaries, not just isolated tasks.
+- Delegate outcomes with boundaries, review points and authority, not just isolated tasks.

 Owner dependency is a growth ceiling